 However, it if doesn't work out, starting down this road now will

-allow you to be better positioned when the taxes or rationing or
+allow you to be better positioned when the fees or rationing or

 both are implemented.
 The less dependent you are on fossil fuels,